It is important to test each question in the chatbot to better understand how you should update and customize the bot to your institution.

 If the existing answer is not correct for any of your school’s departments or audiences, then the answer needs to be edited with the correct information.

-For information on how to create or edit an existing response, review the Editing or Creating a New Custom Questions article.
+For information on how to create or edit an existing response, review the Creating and Editing a Knowledge Base Question article.

 Curious about how Ocelot uses Artificial Intelligence (AI) to return knowledge base responses?
 Review our AI Model document for details and FAQs!